 First and foremost, you will have to remove the funds from the Roth IRA.
 You have three options.

-1. Recharacterization - The funds can be recharacterized to a traditional IRA up to October 15th of the year after either the year of the conversion or the year for which the contribution is made.
+1. Recharacterization - The funds can be recharacterized to a traditional IRA up to October 15th of the year after the year for which the contribution is made.
 You must notify both the Roth IRA and the traditional IRA custodians that you are doing a recharacterization.
 A net amount is recharacterized.
-Gains or losses on the account for the time the funds are in the account that are attributable to the contribution/conversion must also be recharacterized.
+Gains or losses on the account for the time the funds are in the account that are attributable to the contribution must also be recharacterized.
 The funds must be moved in a trustee-to-trustee transfer back to an IRA.
 Once this is done, the funds are treated as though they had always been in the IRA.

 2. Excess Contribution – This option can be used either before or after the October 15th date.
-If it is before October 15th of the year after either the year of the conversion or the year for which the contribution is made, then again a net amount must be withdrawn.
+If it is before October 15th of the year after the year for which the contribution is made, then again a net amount must be withdrawn.
 The IRA custodian should be told this is a withdrawal of an excess contribution.
 The funds will go into your pocket and will no longer be in an IRA.
-Any earnings that are withdrawn will be taxable for the year of the contribution/conversion, not the year they are withdrawn.
+Any earnings that are withdrawn will be taxable for the year of the contribution, not the year they are withdrawn.

 3. Carry Forward – You can carry forward the excess amount and use it up in subsequent years as contributions for those years.
 This is generally only a good idea for contributions when you are fairly certain that you will be eligible to make a contribution in the next year.
 You will still owe the 6% excess contribution penalty for each year that you have excess funds in the account.